ceos-seo/data_cube_ui/docs/ui_install.md

 >### <a name="install_start_stop_restart"></a> Start, stop, or restart the UI
 -------

-<a name="install_start"></a>To start the UI development environment, run this command:
+<a name="install_start"></a>To start the development environment, run this command:
 ```
 make dev-up
 ```

-<a name="install_stop"></a>To stop the UI development environment, run this command:
+<a name="install_stop"></a>To stop the development environment, run this command:
 ```
 make dev-down
 ```

-<a name="install_restart"></a>To restart the UI development environment, run this command:
+<a name="install_restart"></a>To restart the development environment, run this command:
 ```
 dev-restart
 ```

-When starting or restarting the UI in the future, you can use the `-no-build` versions of the `Makefile` targets if the dependencies have not changed (e.g. if only changes have been made to the UI code).
+When starting or restarting in the future, you can use the `-no-build` versions of the `Makefile` targets if the dependencies have not changed (e.g. if only changes have been made to the UI code).
 These include:
 * dev-up-no-build
 * dev-restart-no-build

 >### <a name="install_ssh"></a> SSH to the UI
 -------

-To connect to the UI development environment through a bash shell over SSH, run this command:
+To connect to the development environment through a bash shell over SSH, run this command:
 ```
 make dev-ssh
 ```

-Once connected, run this command to activate the Python virtual environment for the UI:
+Once connected, run this command to activate the Python virtual environment:
 ```
 source datacube_env/bin/activate
 ```
-This must be run for every connection to the UI with `make dev-ssh`.
+This must be run for every connection with `make dev-ssh`.

 >### <a name="install_first_time_post_start_setup"></a> UI first-time post-start setup
 -------